WindSekirun/RichUtilsKt/README.md

 <img src="richutils-logo.png" alt="RichUtils logo" height="101" width="220" />

-Advancement Utils for Android Developer written by [Kotlin](https://kotlinlang.org)
+Advancement Utils for Android Developer written in [Kotlin](https://kotlinlang.org)

 Are you tired to write duplicate, dirty code to develop your android application?
 RichUtils provided fully Documented and high quality of many utils so more!
 With [Anko](https://github.com/Kotlin/anko) and [Kotlin android extensions](https://kotlinlang.org/docs/tutorials/android-plugin.html), **Your developing time will be happier than before!**